 If you feel intimidated by the idea of making your own dark chocolate truffles, don’t!
 This recipe only takes four ingredients.
-That’s right–you only need four ingredients!!!
+That’s right–you only need four ingredients!
 And if you can roll dough into a ball, you can make beautiful truffles.
+Just don’t get wrapped up in trying to make each truffle into a perfect sphere.
 In fact, I think that they’re more endearing if they look a little less than perfect.

 Still feeling intimidated?
 Check out Sally Horchow’s YouTube video of Amy demonstrating how easy it is to make these dark chocolate truffles.

 This recipe from Amy Reiley's cookbook, Romancing the Stove, makes the perfect gift for someone you love.
 Box these easy, four-ingredient truffles, wrapped up with a velvet bow or just present them on your favorite plate.
 To ensure the truffles keep their shape, you may want to store them in the refrigerator.

 - 1/3 cup half and half

 - 2-3 tbsp your favorite dried fruit I recommend using blueberries and raspberries